luca-morreale/nscript/README.updates.md

 * All dot files (.DS_store &co.) have been removed: obviously they weren't part of the source - they were rather unintentional leaves.

-* The package contains no license (seriously): I've dropped a line to the email address specified in the source code, but no evidence whatsoever of an answer.
-Given that - and provided that the source is attached - I assume that the original intentions were to open source this piece of software and so I will do.

-* With reference to the point above, I declare my good faith in open sourcing this application.
-I shall not be liable to any extent.
-Should the original author want me to withdraw the code from the Internet, I will comply.
-Anyway, all the patches, modifications and bug fixes are in my copyright, so in case of source withdraw the original author will have to remove all of them from his copy of the software and explicitly renounce to make any profit over this modifications.
+* The package contained no license (seriously): I've assigned a BSD-permissive license to the package.
+The original author (Enrique Campos-Nunez) agreed with this choice.

 * Old docs were stripped as outdated and so were the javadocs (and all of the generated resources).